 For assets with voting rights, the Trustees rely on the voting policies which their managers have in place.
-Descriptions of these voting policies provided by managers are set out below and remain similar to those undertaken last year
+Descriptions of these voting policies provided by managers are set out below, including, for the first time, Ruffer's voting policy.

 BlackRock